Make Holiday Finger Food Recipes

 - Chips and salsa

 It becomes easier to serve guests such party fares if you have a collection of recipes at home.
 They are less expensive and offer flexibility in the menu.
+Finger foods are also very convenient if you don't have enough room around your table to accommodate your guests for a formal sit-down dinner.
+Everyone can savor and enjoy these finger foods.
+Impress your holiday guests now!

 This is a low-fat finger food.
 Dip a big slice of crouton into this pool of melted cheddar and cream cheese.
 Yield: 13 appetizer servings.
 Each serving is 238 calories (28 percent from fat).